surma/surma.dev/content/things/compile-js.md

 `JSObject` is implemented as a list of key-value pairs.
 While a hash map would also have been feasible (and potentially faster), JS actually specifies that the order in which properties are created on an object must be preserved when iterating over them.
-Also, I couldn’t figure out how to make my `JSValue` work with `std::map`.
+Also, I got stuck trying to make my `JSValue` work as a key with `std::map`.

 ```cpp